Wadō-ryū: Kata

 In addition to the solo kata listed above, many Wadō-ryū schools also practice paired kata, which reflects its jujutsu heritage.
 These paired kata are performed by two people (one as the attacker and one as the defender), demonstrating a range of self-defense techniques.
-The paired kata of Wadō-ryū often vary from one organization from another, because Ōtsuka did not standardize them.
+The paired kata of Wadō-ryū often vary from one organisation from another, because Ōtsuka did not standardise them.
 The paired kata are: